juicedata/juicefs/docs/en/getting-started/for_distributed.md

 ### 5. Mounting the file system

-Since the "data" and "metadata" of this file system are stored in cloud services, it can be mounted on any computer with a JuiceFS client installed for shared reads and writes at the same time.
+Since the "data" and "metadata" of this file system are stored in cloud services, the file system can be mounted on any computer with a JuiceFS client installed for shared reads and writes at the same time.
 For example:

 ```shell
 juicefs mount redis://tom:mypassword@myjfs-sh-abc.apse1.cache.amazonaws.com:6379/1 mnt